pip-services/pip-services-docs/content/en/toolkit/recipes/rest_service/_index.md

   Not available
 {{< /tabsection >}}

-Additionally, we will need to import [Bottle](https://bottlepy.org/docs/dev/), which will be used to access our request.
+Additionally, we will need to import [Bottle](https://bottlepy.org/docs/dev/), which will be used to access our requests.

 {{< tabsection >}}
    Not available